InfrawireInfrawire LogoDocumentation

 Start the application

-# Start services docker compose up -d # Verify container is running docker ps
+1# Start services 2docker compose up -d 3 4# Verify container is running 5docker ps

 📞 Need Help?